 - To provide sufficient documentation of research methodology so that other researchers in the field may replicate work.

-- To observe all duties required by copyright and patent regulations.
+- To observe all duties required by copyright, trademark, patent and/or other applicable laws or regulations.

 - To follow all published procedures regarding cases of personal and academic misconduct.